opensearch-project/sql/docs/user/dql/functions.rst

 >>>>>>>>>>>

 Usage: timestamp(expr) constructs a timestamp type with the input string `expr` as an timestamp.
 If the argument is not a string, it casts `expr` to timestamp type with default timezone UTC.
 If argument is a time, it applies today's date before cast.
-With two arguments `timestamp(expr1, expr2)` adds the time expression `expr2` to the date or datetime expression `expr1` and returns the result as a timestamp value.
+With two arguments `timestamp(expr1, expr2)` adds the time expression `expr2` to the date or timestamp expression `expr1` and returns the result as a timestamp value.

-Argument type: STRING/DATE/TIME/DATETIME/TIMESTAMP
+Argument type: STRING/DATE/TIME/TIMESTAMP

 Return type map:

-(STRING/DATE/TIME/DATETIME/TIMESTAMP) -> TIMESTAMP
+(STRING/DATE/TIME/TIMESTAMP) -> TIMESTAMP

-(STRING/DATE/TIME/DATETIME/TIMESTAMP, STRING/DATE/TIME/DATETIME/TIMESTAMP) -> TIMESTAMP
+(STRING/DATE/TIME/TIMESTAMP, STRING/DATE/TIME/TIMESTAMP) -> TIMESTAMP

 Example::